 Antique rural embroideries are related to the art of the nomads and carpet designs from the ancient steppe art.

 As old cults and religions were replaced by new ones, astral symbols transformed into vegetative and floral symbols, as seen in Surkhandarya Suzanis.
-Some of the designs in Bukhara, Nurata and Shahrisabz Suzanis were influenced by the professional artists and carpet designers, who worked in the courts of the Muslim rulers.
-They created compositions with palmettes and meandering leaves, and blossoming branches of leaves and flowers with central moon or star motives.
+Some of the designs in Bukhara, Nurata and Shahrisabz suzanis were influenced by the professional carpet and mosaic tile designers, who worked in the courts of the Muslim rulers.
+They created intricate compositions with palmettes and meandering leaves, and blossoming branches of leaves and flowers with central moon or star motives.

-With the advance of the Industrial Revolution, machine made textiles and then Soviet rule, when Suzanis were expected to reflect Soviet symbols instead of centuries old ethnic patterns, this ancient craft very nearly became extinct.
+This ancient craft very nearly became extinct because of the advance of the Industrial Revolution and machine made textiles, and then during Soviet rule, when suzanis were expected to reflect Soviet symbols instead of the centuries old ethnic patterns.

-Young girls again are being taught and learning to embroider, but there are huge threats to its survival, because machine made and synthetic copies of Suzani are sold at cheap prices to tourists, and this makes the true hand embroidered pieces seem too "expensive" and maybe to be a rarity again soon.
+Young girls again are being taught and learning to embroider.
+But still there are huge threats to its survival, because machine made and synthetic copies of suzani are being produced and are sold at cheap prices to tourists.
+This makes the true hand embroidered pieces seem too "expensive" and maybe to be a rarity again soon.
 The ever rising cost of raw silk and cotton also has a huge impact on the survival of this noble craft.

-Here below is a Nurata Suzani from my Collection, it was made by one woman over a period of two years recently.
+Below is a photo of a Nurata suzani from my collection, it was made by one woman over a period of about two years recently.

-She has moved to Russia now with her family and will not be creating Suzanis in uzbekistan again.
+She has since moved to Russia with her family and will not be creating suzanis in Uzbekistan again.

-Below this image is an example of an Antique Nurata Suzani from the late 19th Century, an inspiration for many Suzanis created now after Independence.
+Below this image is an example of an antique Nurata suzani from the late 19th Century, an inspiration for many suzanis created after Independence.

-My information above is a compilation taken from all the sources I have found on the internet and in available books I have found on this topic.
+My information above is a compilation taken from all the sources I have found on the internet and in available books on this topic.